-If there are summary folders owned by users other than the EUL owner, then
+If there are summary folders owned by users other than the EUL owner, then the script will halt and display the following text:

-The following users have managed summaries which must be dropped before this EUL can be deinstalled: User: SCOTT, Summary: Scott's Summary User: FRED, Summary: Fred's Summary
+The following users have managed summaries which must be dropped before this EUL can be deinstalled: User: SCOTT, Summary: Scott's Summary User: FRED, Summary: Fred's Summary ...
+Quitting - no changes made.